ten-protocol/ten-test/README.md

 Quickstart Setup and Run
 ------------------------
 The easiest way to set up a host to run the tests is to create a docker container with all dependencies pre-installed.
-The repository should be cloned into the same parent directory as [go-obscuro](https://github.com/obscuronet/go-obscuro) as running the tests will use the wallet_extension built from the working copy of the go-obscuro repository.
+The `obscuro-test` repository should be cloned into the same parent directory as [go-obscuro](https://github.com/obscuronet/go-obscuro) as running the tests will use the wallet_extension built from the working copy of the go-obscuro repository.
 To build the wallet_extension and the docker container, in the root of the repository run;

 ```bash
 ./utils/docker/build_image.sh